Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 2. Verify all imports are correct
 3. Ensure `chatkit_endpoint` is properly decorated with `@csrf_exempt`
 4. Confirm `get_chatkit_server()` is imported in `views.py`
+5. Verify the response extraction logic handles all return formats from your workflow

 ### Frontend: ChatKit Not Loading